Online Tenant Handbook for Mission Bay

 The city of San Francisco requires that all of its residents compost their biodegradable waste and failure to do so will result in fines.
 Composting is also required according to the Housing Agreement.
-You may pick up a composting bin from the Housing office and complimentary biodegradable bags from anyone of the trash rooms while supplies last.
-Additional compostable liners can be purchased at Walgreen’s, Cole Hardware, Safeway, Rainbow Market, Center Hardware, or Whole Foods.
+You may pick up a composting bin from the Housing office.
+Compostable liner bags can be purchased at Walgreen’s, Cole Hardware, Safeway, Rainbow Market, Center Hardware, or Whole Foods.

 Please bring all compost down to the East, West or South Trash/ Recycling Rooms, and place all compost in the receptacle labeled “Compost.”

 Mailboxes are located on the first floor of each building.
 UCSF and Housing Services have no control over the mail that is delivered to your apartment mailbox – it comes directly from the U.S. Postal Service.
 There are outgoing mail slots in the North, West, and East buildings next to the mailboxes.
 If you receive mail not addressed to you, please write “RTS” on the mail and place it on top of the mailboxes for the couriers to retrieve or place it in the outgoing mail slot.
 If you have experienced mail issues recently, please contact the USPS postmaster directly at 180 Napoleon Street, San Francisco CA. 94124, 415-285-4647.